-- Sign up for the summer reading program began on May 20th.
+- Sign up for the summer reading program begins on May 25th.

 - The program is open to children, teens, and adults of all ages.

 - Our program is also open to Youth With Any Disability.
 If you have any difficulty in reading we will have books and/or audio books available at the level you would like.
 If the books you want are not in our library please speak to the librarian and we will be sure to get you just what you want.

 - Programs and activities are available for all children and their families.

 - Please sign-up at the library or on-line.
 IF YOU SIGN UP ON-LINE BE SURE TO SELECT THE CORRECT GROUP (Preschool, K-5, OR 6-12 BEFORE YOU START ENTERING ANY DATA.
 THE TABS ARE ACROSS THE TOP OF THE REGISTRATION BOX.
 You may register on-line by clicking here .
 Reading for the program begins June 24th.
 All reading must be completed and forms turned in (or submitted on-line) by 6:00 PM on Monday, August 15th to get your certificate and prizes at the celebration on August 17th If you haven’t completed your reading by then you can keep reading until Saturday, September 3.
 You can then pick up your prize and certificate the following week.

 - For a detailed explanation of the Requirements please scroll down.

 - The celebration for the completion of the reading program is on Wednesday, August 17 from 3:00 to 5:00 PM.
 There will be cotton candy for everyone.
 Those who have completed the reading requirements for the summer reading program may pick up their certificates and prizes at that time.
 At 5:00 PM the drawings will be held to determine the winners of the kids. teen, and adult gift baskets.
 If you are unable to attend that day your prizes may be picked up at the library any time after that day.